 While not every bug is a showstopper by itself, the web has suffered a lot from what can only be described as death by a thousand Safari bugs.
 If developers and users run into issues on sites at every turn, it drags down the entire platform.
 Accumulated, these issues become showstoppers.

-We don't have detailed descriptions for each of them, but hopefully the sheer quantity of things that would break gives a good idea of what web developers have had to deal with over the years.
+We don't have detailed descriptions for each of them, but hopefully the sheer quantity of things that could break with any iOS release gives a good idea of what web developers have had to deal with over the years.

 2008: Focus events for non-input elements behave differently in Safari to every other browser